Back to top

 Ongoing distress

-Talk to your general practitioner (GP) or Aboriginal and Torres Strait Islander Health Care provider
+It is a good idea to talk to your general practitioner (GP) or Aboriginal and Torres Strait Islander Health Care provider.

-Your GP can prepare a mental health treatment plan and refer you to a psychologist, other allied health provider, peer worker or psychiatrist
+Your GP can prepare a mental health treatment plan and refer you to a psychologist, other allied health provider, peer worker or psychiatrist, depending on your individual needs.

-1300 MH CALL (1300 64 22 55) is a confidential mental health telephone triage service for Queenslanders that provides the first point of contact to public mental health services
+Consider talking to 1300 MH CALL (1300 64 22 55).
+It is a confidential mental health telephone triage service for Queenslanders that provides the first point of contact to public mental health services.

 If you think it is an emergency or someone's life is in danger, call Triple Zero (000) for an ambulance, or go straight to the closest emergency department